Novartis: Corporate structure

 Novartis AG also held 33.3 percent of the shares of Roche until 2022, however it did not exercise control over Roche.
 Novartis also has two significant license agreements with Genentech, a Roche subsidiary.
 One agreement is for Lucentis; the other is for Xolair.

 In 2014, Novartis established a center in Hyderabad, India, in order to offshore several of its R&D, clinical development, medical writing and administrative functions.
 The center supports the drug major's operations in the pharmaceuticals (Novartis), eye care (Alcon), and generic drugs segments (Sandoz).

 Place in its market segments

-Novartis is the world's first largest in life sciences and agribusiness markets.
-It is also the second-largest pharmaceutical company by market cap in 2019.
+Novartis is the world's largest in life sciences and agribusiness markets.
+It was also the second-largest pharmaceutical company by market cap in 2019.